Ebola virus cases in the United States: Duncan's illness in Dallas

 Duncan began experiencing symptoms on September 24, 2014, and arrived at the Texas Health Presbyterian Hospital emergency room at 10:37 p.m. on September 25.
-At 11:36 p.m., a triage nurse asked Duncan about his symptoms, and Duncan reported feeling "abdominal pain, dizziness, nausea and headache (new onset)".
+At 11:36 p.m., a triage nurse asked him about his symptoms, and he reported feeling "abdominal pain, dizziness, nausea and headache (new onset)".
 The nurse recorded a fever of 100.1 F, but did not inquire as to his travel history as this was not triage protocol at the time.
 At 12:05 a.m., Duncan was admitted into a treatment area room where the on-duty physician accessed the electronic health record (EHR).
 The physician noted nasal congestion, a runny nose, and abdominal tenderness.
 Duncan was given paracetamol (acetaminophen) at 1:24 a.m.
 CT scan results came back noting "no acute disease" for the abdominal and pelvic areas and "unremarkable" for the head.
 Lab results returned showing slightly low white blood cells, low platelets, increased creatinine, and elevated levels of the liver enzyme AST.
 His temperature was noted at 103.0 F at 3:02 a.m. and 101.2 F at 3:32 a.m.
 Duncan was diagnosed with sinusitis and abdominal pain and sent home at 3:37 a.m. with a prescription for antibiotics, which are not effective for treating viral diseases.